BRAXTONBUTLER2/CSE310/javascriptssprit/READMEjavascrptsprint.md

 - Being able to remove completed taks
 - a counter for how many uncomplted ones remain
 - A counter for how many tasks you have completed

+My total time for this project week 1

+Monday - 3 hours started researching project as well as made the file, wednesday- 3 hours, got the base code down for the website to be up, and started working on java friday- 2 hours, Started style sheet as well as worked on the code and completed the add button to work saturday -3 Worked on getting the search fuction and using librarys

+week 2

+monday- 3 finished coding and debugging, wrote the readme file and recorded video saturday- 1 hour last final check for everything, rerecorded video